 If you’re looking for the best woodworking joint to start with, try this castle joint!

-The castle joint is an easy-to-make and strong joint.
+The castle joint, also known as the 3 way joint, is an easy-to-make and strong joint.

 In this blog, I will show you step by step how to make this easy-to-learn woodworking joint by hand.

-It seems like a difficult joint to make, but the 3 way castle joint is actually an easy woodworking joint to start with woodworking joinery.
+It seems like a difficult joint to make, but the 3-way castle joint is actually one of the easiest woodworking joints to start with woodworking joinery.

 Let this castle joint be the woodworking joint to practice your woodworking joinery techniques, and grow into woodworking joinery.

 I have made the castle joint discussed in this article by hand, but can also be made on the table saw and crosscut sled.

 That way, you can make this joint in a faster way.

 This is the second woodworking joint explained step by step how to make it.

 Continue to follow this series on my joinery journey, and see more amazing handmade woodworking techniques.